cloudnull/tribble-api/README.rst

   * In this generation of the application there is NO user management via the API.
 User management is done all through the administration client which is only available on the local box where the application is installed.
   * This is very much in development.
 Expect changes in the API, as well as table / column layout.
   * Shoot me a line if you have any questions.
+  * NOT everything is working with 100% efficiency.
+  * NOT everything is working as intended, IE: If you "`PUT`" any updates to the system, they will be received and reflected in the database, however nothing is done with the updated information.
+The only way the system will take action in an environment is through a "`POST`" or a "`DELETE`".
+This will be changing soon, though is worth noting now.
+  * This is NOT production ready yet.
+But will be eventually.

 If you would like to help out please send in your pull requests